GudokVlad-Pilot/PlantPhotoApp/README.md

 ### App navigation structure

 - List: View for browsing and adding plants.
-- - Plant Collection: The initial view with the list of plants.
+  - Plant Collection: The initial view with the list of plants.
-- - Add New Plant: The view for adding plants.
+  - Add New Plant: The view for adding plants.
-- - Plant Details: The view for plant details and editing (consists of two modes).
+  - Plant Details: The view for plant details and editing (consists of two modes).
+    - Detail mode: The mode for displaying plant details.
+    - Edit mode: The mode for editing plant details.
 - Settings (empty): A simple navigable view with placeholder content.
 - Profile (empty): A simple navigable view with placeholder content.